SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Over the past few decades, the world has seen the stunning transformation of X, Y and Z.
 Over the past century there has been a dramatic increase in ...

-## Writing About the Past
+## The present perfect tense may also be used to describe research or scholarly activity that has taken place recently

-> The present perfect tense may also be used to describe research or scholarly activity that has taken place recently
+↑ Writing About the Past

 Several studies have revealed that ...
 Previous studies of X have not dealt with ...